AIS-Bonn/DirectionalTSDF/README.md

 If a version of GLUT other than freeglut is used, the InfiniTAM sample application has problems on exit, as it is currently not explicitly cleaning up CUDA memory or closing the OpenNI device.
 Use freeglut to avoid this if you experience any problems.

-Some sensors may need a small change to work correctly with OpenNI, the changes are described [here](http://com.occipital.openni.s3.amazonaws.com/Structure%20Sensor%20OpenNI2%20Quick%20Start%20Guide.pdf).

 # 2. Sample Programs

-The build process should result in an executable InfiniTAM, which is the main sample program.
-For a version without visualisation, try InfiniTAM_cli.
+The build process should result in two executables, InfiniTAM and InfiniTAM_cli.
+The former is a GUI, the latter a headless application.
 If compiled with OpenNI support, both should run out-of-the-box without problems for live reconstruction.
-If you have calibration information for your specific device, you can pass it as the first argument to the program, e.g.:
+All available command line options are printed using the ```--help``` flag.
+If no OpenNI support has been compiled in, the program can be used for offline processing.
+For raw datasets in the form of
 ```
-  $ ./InfiniTAM Teddy/calib.txt
+  $ ./InfiniTAM Teddy/calib.txt --settings ./Files/settings.yaml --raw Teddy/Frames/%04i.ppm Teddy/Frames/%04i.pgm
 ```
-If no OpenNI support has been compiled in, the program can be used for offline processing:
+Datasets in TUM format are also supported.
+Here is an example for a dataset from the fr3 sequences.
+(Note: the dataset's rgb.txt and depth.txt must only use the associated files)
 ```
-  $ ./InfiniTAM Teddy/calib.txt Teddy/Frames/%04i.ppm Teddy/Frames/%04i.pgm
+  $ ./InfiniTAM --calibration ./Files/TUM3.txt --settings ./Files/settings.yaml --tum /path/to/dataset
 ```
 The arguments are essentially masks for sprintf and the %04i will be replaced by a running number, accordingly.

+The calibration files (e.g. ```.Files/TUM3.txt```) contain camera calibrations required for differnt datasets.
+Many live input sources like OpenNI2 provied their instrinsics themselves.
+The file ```./Files/settings.yaml``` contains algorithm parameters like voxel size, tracking parameters etc.

 # 3. Additional Documentation